 What is No Follow link in SEO?

 A “no follow” link is the opposite.
 How it’s entered into HTML means the website does not share the equity.
+Many people also call it a “nofollow tag” or a “nofollow attribute”.
 When you link to a website using a no follow link, that site supposedly does not get any link juice.
 When a site links to you this way, you also supposedly don’t see an impact on your domain authority score.
 We say supposedly, because even when you’re marking links as no follow, search engines are smart enough to know there is in fact a link there.
 So as we always say, don’t try to game the system by using no follow links.
 Search engines are savvy, so use them appropriately!

 Why would someone do this?
 You might ask.
 There are a lot of reasons, actually!
 And, though your SERP ranking isn’t directly affected by these types of links, it still has an impact on SEO!
 Using no follow links can protect your blog from spammers and provide necessary variety in link-types.
 We’ll explain the benefits below!